 The suburb contains some truly outstanding Queenslander houses as well as a small number of attractive townhouses, and a range of apartments in boutique-style blocks.
 The best apartments to own tend to be those with a point of uniqueness or scarcity value, including those with district or river views.

-Covering approximately 3 square kilometres, New Farm has two parks covering around a tenth of the suburb’s total area, including the phenomenally popular New Farm Park.
+Covering an area of approximately 3 square kilometres, New Farm has two parks covering around a tenth of the suburb’s total area, including the phenomenally popular New Farm Park.

-Across the decade leading up to the Census of 2016 the population of New Farm increased from 11,244 to 11,337 showing a broadly stable population in the area during that time.
+Across the decade leading up to the Census of 2016 the population of New Farm increased only moderately to about 12,500, showing a broadly stable population in the area during that time.

-Home to a great park and schools, New Farm is a suburb popular with young professionals being located so close to the city and a result the suburb primarily comprises childless couples.
+Home to a great park and schools, New Farm is a tremendously popular suburb with young professionals and families being located so close to the city, and as a result the suburb primarily comprises childless couples, and small families.